ShiuLab/Evaluating-misassembly/README.md

 # Step 03: Determine the read depth (RD) in each bin region.

 # Step 04: Determine regions with significantly higher (HC) or lower (LC) read coverages than genome wide average (background, BG).
-In outputs of CNVnator, HC is duplication, LC is deletion.
+Note that in outputs of CNVnator, HC is referred to as "duplication", while LC is "deletion".
 The remain regions were taken as BG.

 # Step 05: Adjust p-values (q-value), then filter HC/LC regions based on q-value and q0 value.
 Before that q-value threshold was determined            by evaluating the consistency between results using original reads and resampled reads.
 Reads were resampled based on simulated            RDs: i) the only possible RD values were 0 (LC), 1 (BG), or 2 (HC) regions; ii) the analysisoriginal RD values were discretized            (rounded) to their closest integers; iii) the analysis RD were used.